Healthy Recipes using Blue Point Oysters

 - Salt and pepper to taste

-- In a bowl, whisk together orange juice, olive oil, salt, and pepper.
+- In a separate bowl, whisk together olive oil, orange juice, salt, and pepper to create the vinaigrette.

 Oyster and Vegetable Stir-Fry

-A quick and healthy stir-fry featuring Blue Point oysters and a colorful array of vegetables, perfect for a nutritious meal.
+A quick and healthy stir-fry featuring Blue Point Oysters and colorful vegetables, perfect for a nutritious weeknight meal.

 - 1 cup bell peppers, sliced